 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 The update is aimed at making leasing activities more transparent and comparable and requires substantially all leases be recognized by lessees on their balance sheet as a right-of-use asset and corresponding lease liability, including leases currently accounted for as operating leases.
 This guidance will become effective for interim and annual reporting periods beginning with the year ending December 31, 2019.
 The standard requires the use of a modified retrospective transition approach for existing leases.
 Early adoption is permitted.
-The Company is still performing its assessment of ASU 2016-02, however expects that substantially all of its operating lease commitments will be subject to the new guidance.
+We will adopt the standard using the modified retrospective approach and are still evaluating whether we will elect the practical expedients allowed in the standard.
+We continue to evaluate the impact of the adoption of ASU 2016-02 on our consolidated financial statements; however, we expect that the adoption of ASU 2016-02 will primarily impact our real-estate leases.